Sirocco (parrot): Biography

 Sirocco was hatched on 23 March 1997 on the island bird sanctuary of Codfish Island off the west coast of Stewart Island, south of the New Zealand mainland.
-At three weeks old he suffered a respiratory illness, which led to his being removed from the care of his mother and hand-raised by Department of Conservation rangers.
+At three weeks old he suffered a respiratory illness, which led to him being removed from the care of his mother and hand-raised by Department of Conservation rangers.

 Having been raised away from other kākāpō, this led to his being imprinted on humans instead of on his mother.
 As an older bird, he still would not associate with other kākāpō.
 This extends to the mating ritual of 'booming': Sirocco booms in the presence of humans, rather than female kākāpō.
 Sirocco is therefore seen as unlikely to be successful at breeding.
 However, his affinity to human beings means he has become an effective advocate for the kākāpō species.

 As Codfish Island, a protected sanctuary, is closed to the public, Sirocco spends much time travelling away from his home.
 Since 2006 he has regularly appeared on Ulva Island as part of a 'kākāpō encounter'; in September 2009 he travelled to Auckland Zoo, where he was visited by thousands of people.
 Sirocco appeared at Zealandia wildlife sanctuary in October 2011 and at Maungatautari Ecological Island in 2012.
 In 2015, he visited Zealandia again for another six-week residence.